ibretsam/movie-theater/README.md

         4. Select ticket type
     - View your booked ticket
 - ##### For administrator (Utilize Django admin):
-    - Create new movie
+    - Add new movie
-    - Create new gernes
+    - Add new gernes
-    - Create screen date and time for a movie
+    - Add screen date and time for a movie
-    - Create new theater (Every theater has the same 64 seats for now)
+    - Add new theater (Every theater has the same 64 seats for now)
     - Manage ticket type and price for each types
     - Manage movies, genres, screens, seats, theaters, ticket types and bookings by user